Paris Holiday (2015 film)

 Paris Holiday (巴黎假期) is a 2015 romantic comedy film directed by James Yuen (阮世生).
 A Chinese-Hong Kong co-production, the film was released in Hong Kong on July 23 and in China on 31 July 2015.

 Plot

-Two broken-hearted person met as roommate and they learn to let go of the past and set out to find their soulmate in the beautiful romantic city, Paris.
+Two broken-hearted people meet as roommates and learn to let go of the past.
+They set out to find their soulmate in the beautiful romantic city, Paris.